isomerpages/mse-zerowaste/_zero-waste/09-chapter7.md

 #### CO-CREATING SOLUTIONS WITH SINGAPOREANS

-Since 2018, MEWR and the NEA have sought the views of the public and other relevant stakeholders on the Zero Waste Masterplan.
+Since 2018, MSE and the NEA have sought the views of the public and other relevant stakeholders on the Zero Waste Masterplan.
 These stakeholders include: